seitalab/dnn_ecg_comparison/README.md

 # In-depth Benchmarking of Deep Neural Network Architectures for ECG Diagnosis.

 Code used for In-depth Benchmarking of Deep Neural Network Architectures for ECG Diagnosis.

-(Part of our code is adopted from https://github.com/helme/ecg_ptbxl_benchmarking.)
+(Part of our code is adopted from [Deep Learning for ECG Analysis: Benchmarks and Insights from PTB-XL](https://github.com/helme/ecg_ptbxl_benchmarking).)

 ## Setup